LoicKonan/4883-PT-Konan/Assignments/A15/P12347/README.md

 > - **Recursive Version**
 > - **Iterative Version**
 >
-> - After multiple iterations, and analyzing the results it shows that the iterative way is faster than the recursive way.
+> - **After multiple iterations, and analyzing the results, it shows that the iterative way is faster than the recursive way.**
 >
 >
 ### Files